 In November 2019, the US Food and Drug Administration (FDA) granted psilocybin therapy a breakthrough status for depression.
-This recognition makes it the second time in a year the FDA would designate such a status to psilocybin.
-The hallucinogenic compound in psychedelic mushrooms.
+This recognition makes it the second time in a year the FDA would designate such a status to psilocybin, the hallucinogenic compound in psychedelic mushrooms.
 The FDA’s action is meant to fast-track the typical slow process of drug development and review.
 Breakthrough status recognition is typically requested and granted only when there is preliminary evidence that suggests a therapy has the potential to provide a substantial improvement over already available therapy.

 Breakthrough Status for Psilocybin Research by COMPASS Pathways

 In October 2018, the FDA granted Breakthrough Therapy status to psilocybin therapy in the ongoing clinical trials being conducted by a British life sciences organization, COMPASS Pathways.
-COMPASS is investigating the potential of the psychoactive compound in magic mushrooms effect on treatment-resistant depression (TRD).
+COMPASS is investigating the potential of the psychoactive compound in magic mushrooms effect on severe treatment-resistant depression (TRD).
 TRD refers to a type of depression that has defied other treatment options tried by a patient.
 Specifically, the clinical trial by COMPASS focuses on patients suffering from Major Depressive Disorder (MDD) who haven’t responded well to at least two different antidepressants treatments.
 An estimated 10% to 30% of MDD patients suffer from this type of TRD.

 Breakthrough Status for Psilocybin Research by Usona